lifeofsoumya/blog-backups/clzxsdrbl00050aml8b6c82iw.md

 Here’s how I now approach building products as a solo developer:

-1. **Hosted Databases**: I switched to using hosted PostgreSQL databases.
+1. **Hosted Databases**: I switched to using hosted PostgreSQL databases like Neon.
 These managed services offer automated backups, scaling, and monitoring, which removes a significant burden from my shoulders.

 2. **Hosted Authentication**: Instead of managing the authentication system with something like Passport, I now use services like Clerk or Firebase Auth.
 They handle the heavy lifting of security, password management, and social logins.

 3. **Hosted Payment Gateways**: Implementing and managing payment systems is complex and high-stakes.
-I rely on services like Stripe and Paddle to manage payments, subscriptions, and invoicing.
+I rely on services like Stripe and Lemonsquizzy to manage payments, subscriptions, and other hassles.

 4. **Managed Queues and Workers**: For task processing and queues, I moved away from self-hosted Redis and BullMQ to managed services like Amazon SQS.
 These services offer reliability and scalability out of the box.

 5. **Email Delivery**: Sending emails can be the biggest mess, especially when dealing with deliverability issues and you are configuring a mail server on your own.
 I now use services like SendGrid or Resend for reliable email delivery.

+6. **Blogs and Newsletters:** Delivering impactful content to your followers is crucial for building a solid audience.
+Therefore, newsletters are essential for authentic ecosystem building.
+After trying to build and manage my own blog and newsletter system, I have now moved to Hashnode.

 ## Conclusion: Focus on What Matters